fbpx

 Watson also said he wants to end the “grandfathering” in state law of candidates being able to spend money from pre-2018 campaign accounts on personal expenses.
 Reforms passed in 2017 candidates to keep the old accounts provided they didn’t accept new donations and kept them separate from new accounts, from which personal spending is prohibited.
 Watson said about 40 politicians still have such legacy accounts totaling about $5 million.
 He said Gov. Tate Reeves’ is most notable, containing about $1.9 million, and is drawing thousands of dollars in interest each year.

-“I'm not to point fingers at anybody with this,” Watson said, “… but I think it's just wrong.”
+“I’m not trying to point fingers at anybody with this,” Watson said, “… but I think it’s just wrong.”

 Watson said he also wants lawmakers to change law to prohibit political action committees from donating to each other as a way to obfuscate the source of donations to politicians.